byuitechops/for-the-strength-of-developers/ProjectLifeCycle.md

 There will be a design approval meeting before development starts

 **TODO:**
-make a infographic for the design proccess
+make a infographic for the Project Life Cycle

 ## Trello Card Format